What is Facebook CBO? How Does It Work?

-To dive deeper, CBO utilizes Facebook’s algorithm to distribute your budget across ad sets where they are most likely to get conversions for the best price.
+To dive deeper, Campaign Budget Optimization utilizes Facebook’s algorithm to distribute your budget across ad sets where they are most likely to get conversions for the best price.

 Instead of maintaining a constant spend per each ad set, Facebook will pool the budget into the ad sets that are most likely to get results on any given day.

 Why is CBO such a big deal?
 Why do Ads Managers need to master this tactic sooner rather than later?

 Facebook has said that as early as February 2020, CBO will be the mandatory budgeting structure across all accounts.
 This means no more ad set budgeting.